intel/zephyr.js/docs/aio.md

 *NOTE: This function will probably be replaced with a version that instead returns a promise.*

-### pin.on(eventType, ReadCallback)
+### pin.on(eventType, callback)
 * 'eventType' *string* Type of event; currently, the only supported type is "change".
-* 'ReadCallback' *callback* User-provided callback function that takes a single, unsigned integer and has no return value; can be null.
+* 'callback' *ReadCallback* User-provided callback function that takes a single, unsigned integer and has no return value; can be null.

 The callback function is called any time the analog voltage changes.
 (At the moment, it actually gets called periodically even when it hasn't changed.)
 When null is